 Overview of Westchester CDs

-Westchester CDs will allow you to generate greater return through longer CD terms lengths.
+Westchester CDs will allow you to generate a greater return through longer CD term lengths.
 All of their CD terms offer fairly decent rates at which to earn.
 However, if you're looking for greater savings growth, you’ll make more by starting at the 12-month CD mark.

 Additionally, you'll only be able to make an initial deposit into your CD once you open it.
 Following this, you won't be able to touch your CD until it has reached its maturity date.
 As with most banks' CDs, you'll lose interest for making early withdrawals.
 For instance, if you try to deposit or withdraw from an existing CD, Westchester will charge you a penalty.
 Specifically, you'll lose one month of interest for CDs of six or nine months.
 For early withdrawals on terms of 12, 18, 24 or 30 months, you'll lose six months of interest.
 Finally, you'll lose nine months of interest on terms of 36 or 48 months.
 For five year terms, however, you'll lose 12 months worth of interest.